cozmemis/Group18-Final-Report/README.md

 * Intialization method: We employ both random and K-means++ methods to initialize the cluster centroids.
 * Feature selection: Because 'Diagnosis_Description', 'Procedure_Description', 'APR_DRG_Description' features are categorical and still posess too many unique values which will lead to over-complexty issue if used, we decided to discard them.
 However, we decided to reconsider them if the algorithm cannot arrive at a sufficent explanation of the data in their absence.
 Also, we eliminate our target features, because we are conducting an unsupervised experiment.
 Thus, we iclude remaining the reamining ten features for algorithm development which are 'Age_Group', 'Gender', 'Race', 'Type_Of_Admission', 'Payment_Typology_1', 'Is_Emergency_Department_Indicator', 'APR_MDC_Description', 'APR_Severity_Of_Illness_Description', 'APR_Risk_Of_Mortality', 'APR_Medical_Surgical_Description'.
 For these ten features, we find it suitable to apply Forward Feature Selection (FFS).
 However, applying FFS for ten features by considering their different combinations would lead to 1023 feature selction configurations, which would consume significant amounts of CPU time.
 Therefore, we fix six of the attributes in our configurations which are the simplest ones and carrying the least medical information, because our novelty stems from using the basic initial admission information and we should be achieving adequate exploration with the basic information.
 These fixed features are 'Age_Group', 'Gender', 'Race', 'Type_Of_Admission', 'Payment_Typology_1', 'Is_Emergency_Department_Indicator'.
 Moreover, we apply FFS with different combinations of four advanced medical features which are 'APR_MDC_Description', 'APR_Severity_Of_Illness_Description', 'APR_Risk_Of_Mortality', 'APR_Medical_Surgical_Description'.
 This process results in 15 feature selection configuration.

+As a side not, we would like to denote that we first started with 300 iterations which is the default for SKlearns's builtin function and try different number of iterations increasingly.
+However, as the number of iterations increased, the results stayed the same.
+Terefore, we use 300 iterations for the algorithms to be economical in terms of CPU time.

 We execute both algorithms (developed K-means or built-in function) 8 (number of clusters) x 2 (initialization method) x 15 (feature selection configuration) = 240 times, and analyze the results in terms of two metrics: Silhouette Coefficient and Beta-CV Measure.
 We resort to these two internal measures because we do not posess the true labels information, hence we cannot employ external measures such as Precison, Recall, and F1.
 For Beta-CV Measure, we develop our own algorithm; for Silhouette Coefficient, we utilize SKLearn's built-in function.
-We refer reader to the 'kmeans_develop.ipynb' to examine our efforts described in this subsection.
+We refer the reader to the 'kmeans_develop.ipynb' to examine our efforts described in this subsection.

 ### Supervised Learning